Documentation

 PropertyDescription

-watcherIdThe watcher that owns this project
+watcherIdThe organization that owns this project

 nameHuman-readable label (e.g., "Solar Farm Alpha")